HubertJN/Half-SPM-Solver/README.md

 ```
 jupyter notebook
 ```
 Once Jupyter is launched, find the notebook 'DataFit_int.ipynb' in the Jupyter file browser and open it.
-You can then run the cells accordingly to preform the optimisation on the diffusio
+You can then run the cells accordingly to preform the optimisation on the diffusion coefficient.